idesyatov/j4f/README.md

 Login as `root` with the password specified during installation

-Set passwd for `username` from configuration.nix.
+Set passwd for `user` from configuration.nix.

     sudo nix-channel --add https://nixos.org/channels/nixos-unstable unstable